ibexa/documentation-developer/docs/guide/recommendation.md

 ### 4. Register a YOOCHOOSE account

-Register an account (a so-called customer ID) via your eZ Sales manager or by sending a mail to support@yoochoose.com.
+Register an account (a so-called customer ID) via your eZ Sales manager or by sending an email to support@yoochoose.com.

 ### 5. Allow public HTTP(S) access